How to Become a Telehealth Nurse

 A detailed look at Continuing Nurse Education hours can be found here.

-According to the BLS, in 2018, there were 3,059,800 Registered Nurses in the United States.
-By 2028, there will be a need for additional 371,500 nurses, which is an expected growth of 12%.
+According to the BLS, by 2032, there's expected to be a 6% increase in the job growth for nurses.
 With the aging population, this number is expected to be even higher.

 Nurse.org has some great resources on telehealth nursing including: